 - Take differently shaped craft supplies and have students create patterned snowflakes.
 This activity allows students to explore symmetry.

 - Match large snowflakes with a number written in the center with corresponding addition problems on clothespins at No Time for Flashcards.

 - Use snowflakes and other winter-themed cut-outs or mini-erasers on your ten frames as you explore numbers.

 Winter Science Activities

 - Explore chemical reactions in this fun foaming snowman experiment.

-- Learn what reactions take place when you are making this cool, winter playdough.
-Then use it to make winter scenes!
+- Learn what reactions occur when making this cool winter playdough.
+Then, use it to make winter scenes!